 Bowdoin College Library is committed to providing equitable access to all users of our physical and electronic collections, services, spaces, and programs and will provide assistance to anyone who needs it.
 Please ask at any library service desk or via phone, chat, or email.

-Contact Erin Valentino, Associate Librarian for Research, Instruction, and Outreach, if you have questions not answered below.
+Contact Karen Jung, Head of Access & User Services and Music Librarian, if you have questions not answered below.

 Bowdoin College and the the Town of Brunswick have designated accessible parking spaces available near the entrances to all libraries.